yeonbok/openvino/docs/IE_DG/supported_plugins/GPU.md

 | `KEY_TUNING_MODE`     | `TUNING_DISABLED` <br /> `TUNING_CREATE` <br />  `TUNING_USE_EXISTING`            | `TUNING_DISABLED` | Disable inference kernel tuning     <br /> Create tuning file (expect much longer runtime)  <br />         Use an existing tuning file. **Deprecated**.
 Will be removed in the next release |
 | `KEY_TUNING_FILE`     | `"<filename>"`                  | `""`              | Tuning file to create / use. **Deprecated**.
 Will be removed in the next release |

+## Quering GPU specific metric keys
+For common metric keys, see [Plugin.md](Plugin.md)

+* MAX_BATCH_SIZE : returns maximum batch size for a given network which is not only executable but also does not lose performance due to the memory swap impact.
+The example code to set the required and optional configs for this metic is available in the following snippet:

+@snippet snippets/GPU_Metric1.cpp

 ## GPU Context and Video Memory Sharing RemoteBlob API

 See [RemoteBlob API of GPU Plugin](GPU_RemoteBlob_API.md)